-153 These figures were calculated by multiplying the volume of gas to be exported (in bcf) by 1,000,000 to convert to mcf, and then by 63% to generate new production volumes.
-The new production volumes of gas were, in turn, multiplied by the relevant EPA conversion factors to generate tonnages of the relevant pollutants.
-These results are approximations: Although we reported the arithmetic results of this takes up an additional 5.7 acres, or a total of nearly 9 acres per well pad."154 New York's Department of Environmental Conservation reached similar estimates.
-After initial drilling is completed the well pad is partially restored, but 1 to 3 acres of the well pad will remain disturbed through the life of the wells, estimated to be 20 to 40 years.
-Associated infrastructure such as roads and corridors will likewise remain disturbed.
+Regarding direct losses, land is lost through development of well pads, roads, pipeline corridors, corridors for seismic testing, and other infrastructure.
+The Nature Conservancy (TNC) estimated that in Pennsylvania, "[w]ell pads occupy 3.1 acres on average while the associated infrastructure (roads, water impoundments, pipelines) takes up an additional 5.7 acres, or a total of nearly 9 acres per well pad."
+165 New York's Department of Environmental Conservation reached similar estimates.
+166 After initial drilling is completed the well pad is partially restored, but 1 to 3 acres of the well pad will remain disturbed through the life of the wells, estimated to be 20 to 40 years.
+167 Associated infrastructure such as roads and corridors will likewise remain disturbed.
 Because these disturbances involve clearing and grading of the land, directly disturbed land is no longer suitable as habitat.
-157
+168

 Indirect losses occur on land that is not directly disturbed, but where habitat characteristics are affected by direct disturbances.
 "Adjacent lands can also be impacted, even if they are not directly cleared.
-This is most notable in forest settings where clearings fragment contiguous forest patches, create new edges, and change habitat conditions for sensitive wildlife and plant species that depend on "interior" forest conditions."
-"Research has shown measureable impacts often extend at least 330 feet (100 meters) into forest adjacent to an edge."
+This is most notable in forest settings where clearings fragment contiguous forest patches, create new edges, and change habitat conditions for sensitive wildlife and plant species that depend on "interior"